 The Hospital Or Care Facility You Stayed In Seemed Understaffed

-Being understaffed is a major cause for medical negligence and neglect.
+Being understaffed is a major cause of medical negligence and neglect.
 If you spent time in a hospital or assisted care facility and your needs were not met due to staffing issues, you may have a medical malpractice case.
+Signs of medical neglect include bedsores, falls, unsanitary conditions, air embolism injuries, and hospital-acquired sepsis.

 There Was An Error Made During Surgery